 We're super excited to introduce you to the new and improved Flipgrid!
 We've taken all of your ideas to help improve the experience.
 We know change can be hard so we're to help navigate these changes with you!

 We've made Topics easier for you to create with only two steps: Create your Topic and choose who has access.
 All you need is a Topic to start quick discussions - you don't need to create a Grid (now known as a Group) first.

 Groups are the new Grids.
 Previously, Grids determined who had access to the Topics, and all Topics needed to be included in a Grid.
 We're replacing Grids with Groups and making it easier for you to organize and share a collection of Topics with a Group of learners.
-Groups have similar features to Grids - you can customize your Group Join Code, add CoPilots, and more!
+Groups have similar features to Grids - you can add CoPilots and more!

 For our current educators, Grids will be replaced Groups and all your Topics will remain the same.
 Groups will automatically inherit the previous access settings you set for your Grids.

 Educators can share access to their Topics or Groups using School Emails, Student Usernames, or a Join Code.